M7OCM/mono890/README.md

 - 0 = PCB2.0
 - 1 = PCB2.1

-Important note, the 10 character name tag font is UPPER CASE English alphanumeric only and limited in special characters/punctuation: . : - = < > @ ?
+Important note, the 10 character name tag font is UPPER CASE English alphanumeric only and special characters/punctuation: . : - = < > @ ?
 This is a limitation of the standard small font used.

-This may be a one off upload so don't expect lots of updates if any.
+No lower case.

 No colour versions (shock horror!) strictly mono for reduced interference from screen updates.
 Works better outside too.
 RSSI refresh rate reduced to 2000ms, plus a host of great additions from developer [motorello](https://github.com/motorello/RT-890-OEFW-more) 8.33kHz spacing, extended step sizes in the spectrum, reduced long press hold for faster interaction.
 Standard OEM squelch (sod it, back to basics lol), refined display for less interference from updates.
 SIGREP (Signal Report/S meter) introduced in single freq mode (OEFWCOM mod - see below), AM Fix indicator in single freq mode.